-Your Board recognises the importance to Shareholders of regular tax free distributions and, given the maturity and diversity now evident in the portfolio, has elected to improve the dividend policy.
-From the year ended 30 November 2024, your Company has increased its target annual dividend from 5% to 6% of the NAV per Ordinary Share at the immediately preceding year end.
+The Directors understand the importance to Shareholders of regular tax free distributions and, following the completion of several profitable private company exits, have elected to improve the dividend policy.
+From the year to 30 November 2024 onwards, your Company has increased its target annual dividend from 5% to 6% of the NAV per Ordinary Share at the immediately preceding year end.

 Shareholders should be aware that this remains a target and that decisions on distributions take into consideration a number of factors including the realisation of capital gains, the adequacy of distributable reserves, the availability of surplus revenue and the VCT qualifying level, all of which are kept under close and regular review.
-As the portfolio continues to expand and the proportion of younger companies with high growth potential increases, the timing of distributions will be more closely linked to realisation activity, whilst also reflecting the requirement to maintain the VCT qualifying level.
+As the portfolio continues to expand and the proportion of younger, growth companies increases, the timing of distributions will be more closely linked to realisation activity, whilst also reflecting the requirement to maintain the VCT qualifying level.